Jamesits/ubuntu-live-miner-x86_64/README.md

 ## Configuration

+### Networking

+It accepts DHCPv4 and IPv6 SLAAC.

 ### Provide your own xmr-stak config

 Put configuration (`{config,cpu}.txt`) in `xmr-stak` folder in USB disk root.
 It will be applied at boot.
+If you want to provide your own `xmr-stak` executable you can put that in too.

-If you don't provide your own config, it will mine using one core as a test.
+If you don't provide your own config, it will mine Monero using one CPU core as a test load.

-### Load OS to RAM
+### Load OS to RAM (Optional)

 You can load the root filesystem to RAM, so you can unplug the USB disk after system boot and it will continue to run.
-It takes ~600MB of RAM space.
+It requires ~460MB of RAM space and the boot time will be slightly longer.

 Edit `boot/grub/grub.cfg`, insert `toram` after `splash` before `---` so it looks like:

 ```
-linux	/casper/vmlinuz boot=casper root=/casper/filesystem.squashfs initrd=/casper/initrd.gz toram quiet splash ---
+linux	/casper/vmlinuz boot=casper root=/casper/filesystem.squashfs initrd=/casper/initrd.gz quiet splash toram ---
 ```

 ## Donation